timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/beyond-12-factors.md

 Wavefront is now known as **Aria Operations for Applications**, our full-stack observability solution from infrastructure to applications.

-For this workshop we use Zipkin as our trace backend to collect and visualize the traces.
+For this workshop we use Zipkin as our trace backend to collect and visualize the traces, which is already running in the cluster.

 In addition to the `org.springframework.boot:spring-boot-starter-actuator` dependency, we have to add a library that bridges the Micrometer Observation API to either OpenTelemetry or Brave and one that reports traces to the selected solution.